PACE Staff Offers Holiday Help

-The day was cold and rainy, but the group was excited to go out and deliver food and essentials to the less fortunate – so excited they had enough staff for two different shifts.
+Although the day was cold and rainy, the group was excited to deliver food and essentials to the less fortunate.
+They were so excited that they had enough staff for two different shifts.

 Moved by the joy this simple act brought, PACE has decided to make it a regular event.
 They’ll be back on the streets with more food and toiletries after Mardi Gras.Back to top